gavboler03/MLApplication/README.md

 2. Open the Terminal.
 3. Navigate to your working directory with `cd path/to/working/directory`.
 4. Run the command `docker compose up --build`.
-5. Go to web browser and navigate to `http://localhost:8501`.
+5. Go to web browser and navigate to the address given in the command terminal.
 6. Input the contents of a news article into the prompt.
 7. Click the submit button.
 The output will either be `This news is real` or `This news is fake.`
 8. Refresh the page if you want to input another news article